 Sometimes we file what's called a Serna motion which is basically a motion that say, you guys waited too long to file this case in the first place.
 It's commonly known as a speedy trial motion.
 Now we can't find defense witnesses because you waited over a year, for example.

-Now people's memory have faded.
+Now, people's memories have faded.
 They can't even remember the event that you're prosecuting my client for.
 Why did you wait so long to prosecute it?
-Now you've poisoned the defense's case by waiting that long, and Your Honor grant this motion.
+You've poisoned the defense's case by waiting that long, and Your Honor, grant this motion.

 This case should be dismissed.
-They should have filed it a year ago and since they waited so long, now you need to grant this particular motion.
+They should have filed it a year ago, and since they waited so long, you need to grant this particular motion now.

 I can go on and on.
-There's all sorts of motions in criminal defense.
-But here's the thing.
-They don't apply to every single case.
+There are all sorts of motions in criminal defense.
+But here's the thing: They don't apply to every case.
 You have to give me the facts of your case before we can determine whether a motion is applicable.
-Sometimes they just have the crime on videotape and there's no motion.
-That's it.
-The crime's on videotape.
+Sometimes, they just have the crime on videotape, and there's no motion.
+That's it—the crimes on video.
 We have to negotiate that crime.

 Pitchess Motion

-So, there's not a motion that needs to be filed in every criminal case.
-I just did a case where I have to file six motions because the police were cheating.
-The police were lying.
-The police illegally stopped my client.
+So, not every motion needs to be filed in every criminal case.
+I just did a case where I had to file six motions because the police were cheating, lying, and illegally stopping my client.

-The police illegally search his car and we also filed what's called a pitchess motion where we're getting all the bad information about the police.
-Other people who have complained about their tactics and their lying and their falsifying police reports.
+The police illegally searched his car, and we also filed what's called a pitches motion, where we're getting all the wrong information about the police—other people have complained about their tactics, lying, and falsifying police reports.

-So, we're going to file that motion because we want to find out if there's other people that the police did the exact same thing to that they did to my client, and I need to know that because I'm going to use that information against the police officers.
+So, we're going to file that motion because we want to find out if there are other people to whom the police did the exact same thing they did to my client.
+I need to know that because I'm going to use that information against the police officers.

 But that doesn't apply to every single case.
-Sometimes the police aren't the witnesses in the case.
-Sometimes other people are witnesses in the case.
+Sometimes, the police aren't the witnesses in the case.
+Occasionally, other people are witnesses in the case.
 The police are just doing their job and arresting the person.
-You don't need a pitchess motion in that circumstances.
+You don't need a pitch motion in those circumstances.

 So you have to come in and sit down with me.
-This is a very personal thing.
-It's very important to you.
+This is a very personal thing, and it's very important to you.
 You've got everything on the line here.
-So come in and sit down and meet face to face with me and then we can get our strategy together.
+So come in and sit down and meet face to face with me, and then we can get our strategy together.

-Then we can see whether or not any motions are applicable to your case and if they make sense and if they're going to help you, of course we're going to file the motions.
-If they don't' make sense then no, we're not going to file motions and make a fool of our selves and waste court time and get nowhere.
+Then, we can see whether any motions apply to your case.
+If they make sense and if they're going to help you, of course, we're going to file the motions.
+If they don't make sense, then no, we're not going to file motions and make a fool of ourselves, waste court time, and get nowhere.

 That's not what we're trying to do.
 We're trying to do what makes sense in your criminal case so you can get the best possible result.